-At South Staffs Water we are proud If we have to introduce a ban on You can still use watering cans and to be able to say that we haven't had hosepipe use, this is the list of things buckets, but we need your help to cut non-essential water use as much as a hosepipe ban since the drought you won't be able to use a hosepipe or possible.
-If you notice or suspect a leak, of 1976.
-But, if that situation arises let us know as soon as you can.
-Please also try to cut your use of water at home. again, we need to work to maintain · watering a garden or allotment a healthy supply of water to our customers while also protecting our - cleaning a private motor-vehicle or There are lots of things you can do, such leisure-boat water sources for the future. - filling or maintaining a domestic using washing up and vegetable We are given the power to impose a peeling water for your garden watering swimming or paddling pool hosepipe ban under the Water Use · only putting on the washer or drawing water for recreational use (Temporary Baris) Order 2010.
-This is so that we can make sure that our dishwasher for full loads · filling or maintaining an ornamental customers always have enough water for pond (not containing fish) or fountain · having a quick four minute shower the essential uses of drinking, cooking instead of taking baths cleaning walls, windows, paths, patios. and washing. driveways or other artificial outdoor · switching off the tap while cleaning your teeth surfaces · keeping a bottle of water in the fridge Exemptions to these are made for Blue for cold drinks, rather than running the badge holders and to fill or maintain a pond containing fish using a hosepipe. tap until it's cold getting dripping taps fixed.
+You can still use watering cans and buckets, but we need your help to cut non-essential water use as much as possible.
+If you notice or suspect a leak, let us know as soon as you can.
+Please also try to cut your use of water at home.
+There are lots of things you can do, such

+- using washing up and vegetable peeling water for your garden watering - only putting on the washer or dishwasher for full loads - having a quick four minute shower instead of taking baths - switching off the tap while cleaning your teeth - keeping a bottle of water in the fridge for cold drinks, rather than running the tap until it's cold - getting dripping taps fixed.

 As soon as weather and demand conditions allow, we'll end the ban, but while it is in place, please think about what you can do to save water so we can preserve stocks for essential needs in your community.

-Consultation responses on the Draft Drought Management Plan should be sent direct to Defra.
-Details of how to contact Defra are provided at the back of this document.
 If you have any general drought enquiries or require assistance in making a response, please contact our customer contact centre on Tel: 0800 389 10 11.